 Topic 10: Embedding climate risk management

-After successful completion of the course, participants will be able to:
+After successful completion of the program, participants will be able to:

 - Explain the approach of government to climate risk management